StevenSatish/Route-Setting-Simulator/README.md

 ## Installation

+## Download and Play
-1. Download the latest release from the Releases page
+1. Go to the [Releases](https://github.com/StevenSatish/Route-Setting-Simulator/releases) page
-2. Extract the zip file
+2. Download the latest version for your platform
-3. Run the executable file
+3. Extract the zip file
+4. Run RouteSettingSoftware.exe

 ## Controls